Enigmatic-Smile/docs/cards/README.md

 ## Add Card with API

 To add a card using the API, you must be PCI Compliant.
-Reach out to your Fidel contact for more information.
+Contact us at developer@fidel.uk for more information.

 ### Card Linking in Test